Lean Portfolio Management

 4. Respond to customer pull

 Lean portfolio performance also assumes that you should be responding to customer pull.
 It means you react to demand and do not waste your time, resources, and money doing stuff that nobody wants you to do.
-Instead, you focus on providing only the goods or services that you’ve got a demand for.
+Instead, you focus on providing only the goods or services that are in demand.

 5. Pursue perfection